tuwukee/jiggler/README.md

 Jiggler.configure do |config|
   config[:client_concurrency] = 12        # Should equal to the number of threads/fibers in the client app.
 Defaults to 10
-  config[:concurrency] = 12               # The number of running fibers on the server.
+  config[:concurrency] = 12               # The number of running workers on the server.
 Defaults to 10
-  config[:timeout]     = 12               # Seconds Jiggler wait for jobs to finish before shotdown.
+  config[:timeout]     = 12               # Seconds Jiggler wait for jobs to finish before shutdown.
 Defaults to 25
   config[:environment] = "myenv"          # On default fetches the value ENV["APP_ENV"] and fallbacks to "development" config[:require]     = "./jobs.rb"      # Path to file with jobs/app initializer
   config[:redis_url]   = ENV["REDIS_URL"] # On default fetches the value from ENV["REDIS_URL"]